-No one can read these Scriptures with any care without, sooner or later, discovering ment);
+No one can read these Scriptures with any care without, sooner or later, discovering a five-fold unity.

 (1) There is Structural Unity.
 This may be regarded as coincidental and scarcely valid evidence.
 It is, nevertheless, most impressive, and might be illustrated from many standpoints.
 Look, for instance, at the three-fold division of each Testament: